 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and harmonized (HST), which are recoverable from the governing body in Mexico and Canada respectively.
-As the Company's exploration operations are conducted solely in Mexico, the Company's operations are also subject to the economic risk associated with that country.
+The Company believes its credit risk is low because its receivables are primarily comprised of value added tax (VAT), input value-added tax (IVA) and harmonized sales tax (HST), which are recoverable from the governing body in Sweden, Mexico and Canada, respectively.
+As the Company's exploration operations are conducted in Sweden and Mexico, the Company's operations are also subject to the economic risks associated with those countries.